Bwallker/Myvm/README.md

 - Add debugger to website so can insert breakpoints and view which row in your source code is currently being executed.
 - Replace favicon with a proper logo.
-- Fix needing a newline after a comment if it's the last thing in your program.
-(Lexer bug, should be a fairly easy change in grammar.pest)
 - Improve performance of TS runtime.
 Currently, no real effort has been put into making it fast.
 - Add better error messages to the parser.
 - A "maximum update depth exceeded" error gets printed to the console whenever you run your program.
 Someone who knows